osa-ora/hr-mcp-agent-demo/README.md

 Example requests:

-* "What is my leave balance for Osama Oransa?"
+* "leave balance for Osama Oransa?"
 * "Show my full profile for EMP001?"
-* "Give me the policy for remote work?"
+* "policy for remote work?"
-* "Show all my leave requests for Osama Oransa."
+* "leave requests for Osama Oransa."
-* "Give me my basic salary and allowance for EMP002"
+* "basic profile for EMP002"

 Alternatively, you can use any ChatClient and configure the model and the mcp server to convert it to HR Agent (as we well see in the following section).